microsoft/atlas-design/site/src/components/card.md

 ## The card header

 The optional `.card-header` class can be used as a container to display anything you'd like pinned at the top of the card.
 It has only one possible subcomponent, `.card-header-image`.
 The example below uses several atomics to create a flavorful pattern and tag.
-Note that this is not a recommended pattern, just an example of the possibilties.
+Note that this is not a recommended pattern, just an example of the possibilities.

 ```html
 <article class="card width-350">